emmanueljs1/nbe/NbE.lagda.md

 ```

 With these defined, we can actually introduce definitional equality in Agda.
+The relation is an extension of βη-equivalence for the simply-typed lambda
+calculus that includes the computation rules for the primitive recursion
-We use `t == t′` in Agda instead of `Γ ⊢ t = t′ : T`, though we will refer to
+operation that differentiates System T from STLC.
+We use `t == t′` in Agda
+instead of `Γ ⊢ t = t′ : T`, though we will refer to two terms that are
-two terms that are definitionally equal with the latter.
+definitionally equal with the latter.

 ```agda
 data _==_ : ∀ {Γ : Ctx} {T : Type} → Γ ⊢ T → Γ ⊢ T → Set where